For Khan and his followers, Robert Fletcher wanted to create a definite contrast with the Starfleet uniforms he had redesigned for Star Trek II.

 His idea was that their clothes would be made out of whatever they could find on their spaceship, the Botany Bay, which had been abandoned by Kirk on Ceti Alpha V fifteen years earlier.

-“My intention with Khan was to express the fact that they had been marooned on that planet with no technical infrastructure,” Fletcher recalled in an interview in 2002, “so they had to cannibalize from the spaceship whatever they used or wore.”
+“My intention with Khan was to express the fact that they had been marooned on that planet with no technical infrastructure,” Fletcher recalled in an interview for the 2002 director’s edition release of the movie, “so they had to cannibalize from the spaceship whatever they used or wore.”

 Therefore I tried to make it look as if they had dressed themselves out of pieces of upholstery and electrical equipment that composed the ship.